devadharshi/view_pdf/README.md

     $ npm start

-and then you can open:
+and then we can open:

 + http://localhost:9000/pdf/web/index.html